jaem-seo/vae_mhd_solver/README.md

   <img src="https://user-images.githubusercontent.com/46472432/168748830-af80e7c4-6879-4180-a14a-54b4aa9bca00.png">
 </p>

+- Other 0D and 1D physical quantities are also calculated.

 # Note
 - The current version has a limitation in that the reconstructed outputs are slightly jagged.
+- The model is similar to VAE, but the input and output are only physically consistent with each other, not the same structure.
+- A physical loss has been added to the loss calculation.

 # References
 - Kingma, Diederik P., and Max Welling.
 "Auto-encoding variational bayes." arXiv preprint [arXiv:1312.6114 (2013)](https://arxiv.org/pdf/1312.6114.pdf).